Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 }
 ```

-Here is a possible list of reboot reasons
+Here is a possible list of reboot reasons:

 #### Config change pending event
 Device sends this message to tell the controller that the device